 I’m happy to see Mom after two years, but she is only back in the USA to see her doctor in New York City about some recent health challenges.
 She needs a surgical procedure to biopsy a mass in her oesophagus.
 She sounds scared, and I’m trying to calm my 79-year-old mother.
 The east coast has some of the best medical professionals and facilities in the USA.

-Per my request, she brought a few of the family photo albums.
+She brought a few of the family photo albums, as I asked for.
 I am slowly scanning in the prints relying on Mom’s memory of each photograph.
 Some of the pictures are almost 50 years old and in poor condition.
 I want to find some restoration software to help bring out the best from each scan.

 It took me a few days to develop a repeatable scan workflow for photographic prints.
 The collection of photographs varied in print size and was most likely captured on various photographic film stock and from different cameras over time; some photos are in colour with the faded word Kodak Paper or Kodachrome on the back.
 A few photographs have dates on the edges of the print, but most do not.